awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 Creates a Lambda function\.
 To create a function, you need a [deployment package](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html) and an [execution role](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role)\.
 The deployment package is a \.zip file archive or container image that contains your function code\.
 The execution role grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and AWS X\-Ray for request tracing\.

+You set the package type to `Image` if the deployment package is a [container image](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html)\.
+For a container image, the code property must include the URI of a container image in the Amazon ECR registry\.
+You do not need to specify the handler and runtime properties\.

+You set the package type to `Zip` if the deployment package is a [\.zip file archive](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html#gettingstarted-package-zip)\.
+For a \.zip file archive, the code property specifies the location of the \.zip file\.
+You must also specify the handler and runtime properties\.

 When you create a function, Lambda provisions an instance of the function and its supporting resources\.
 If your function connects to a VPC, this process can take a minute or so\.
 During this time, you can't invoke or modify the function\.
 The `State`, `StateReason`, and `StateReasonCode` fields in the response from [GetFunctionConfiguration](API_GetFunctionConfiguration.md) indicate when the function is ready to invoke\.
 For more information, see [Function States](https://docs.aws.amazon.com/lambda/latest/dg/functions-states.html)\.

 A function has an unpublished version, and can have published versions and aliases\.
 The unpublished version changes when you update your function's code and configuration\.
 A published version is a snapshot of your function code and configuration that can't be changed\.
 An alias is a named resource that maps to a version, and can be changed to map to a different version\.
 Use the `Publish` parameter to create version `1` of your function from its initial configuration\.